 We spent the next ten years exploring the globe at every available opportunity.
 When we weren’t actually travelling, we were saving and planning the next trip, be it a weekend exploring a new European city or a year long adventure to the other side of the world.
 In 2007 we quit our corporate jobs and travelled over land and sea from the UK to Sydney, Australia, without a single flight, culminating in a two-week voyage on a freighter from Singapore to Brisbane.
 After 5 years living down-under we embarked on another year long trip that took us via New Zealand, Thailand, Malaysia, Burma, India, Nepal and Southern Africa before returning to the UK just in time for our twelve-week pregnancy scan.

-Four years on, we’ve travelled as a family to thirteen countries already and our dreams of continuing our travelling lifestyle with kids has become reality.
+Four years on, we’ve travelled as a family to nineteen countries already and our dreams of continuing our travelling lifestyle with kids has become reality.
 We have spent the last year living in India, where we took the many opportunities for further Asian travel, and now embarking upon a four month overland trip around Southern Africa.

 Admittedly we’ve had to adapt the way we travel and ensure the boys’ needs and safety always come first.
 But travel with kids is indeed possible and we can honestly say it’s more fulfilling, rewarding and enjoyable with them along for the ride.
 Read our post: 10 reasons to travel with young kids.

 Through our blog we hope to inspire other parents to travel with their kids by sharing our experiences and tips along the way.
 It’s certainly not without its challenges, but we’re creating family bonds and memories to last a lifetime and, just maybe, kick-starting their lust for global exploration.